Posted on: May 5, 2021 Posted by: Sarah Giavedoni Comments: 0

 Eblen Charities

 Eblen Charities provides medical, financial, or emergency assistance to families and individuals in our community during times of crisis and hardship.
 A number of their programs focus on students, faculty, and all involved in education.
-Eblen Charities gives out more than one million school supplies through the Ingles Tools for School Program.
-The Graduation Initiative supports Buncombe County students who may be at risk of leaving school before graduation.
+Eblen Charities gives out school supplies to more than 600 students through the Ingles Tools for School Program.
+Prom Dress Express helps pair gently used formal attire and accessories with low-income students.
 And their annual Saint Nicholas Project provides gifts, clothes, books, and other items to families who are struggling to provide Christmas for their children, among many other initiatives.

 Eliada Home

-In Eliada’s 117-year history, the agency has adapted to the needs of the community.
-Originally an orphanage, today the organization provides a cradle-to-career continuum of services for more than 600 children and youth annually.
-Services include psychiatric residential treatment, foster care and therapeutic foster care, day treatment, workforce development and homeless services, and early learning.
+In Eliada’s 120-plus-year history, the agency has adapted to the needs of the community.
+Originally an orphanage, today the organization provides a cradle-to-career continuum of services for more than 400 children and youth annually.
+Services include foster care, the campus farm program, workforce development and homeless services, and early learning.
 Children in the community can attend their five-star child development center, pre-kindergarten, afterschool, or summer camp programs.
-Eliada also offers equine assisted therapy for qualifying youths ages 12–21.
+Eliada also offers equine assisted therapy for qualifying youths.

 2 Compton Drive, Asheville | (828) 254-5356 | eliada.org